-Inequalities combine to produce negative impacts: children with low parental education levels, in rural areas, poor, ethnic minority households are consistently over represented among low scorers across a range of indicators (Cueto, Leon and Muñoz 2011).
-For example, among our sample of 15 year olds in Peru, the poorest quintile were twice as likely as the least poor children to be in the group of children with poor health and learning outcomes (Pells, 2011a).
+Inequalities combine to produce negative impacts: children with low parental education levels, in rural areas, poor, ethnic minority households are consistently over represented among low scorers across a range of indicatorsiii.
+For example, among our sample of 15 year olds in Peru, 59.4% of low scorers on a combined measure of poor health or learning came from rural areas, even though only 23.5% of the sample is rural.
+In the same way, 25.4% of these same 15 year olds with poor health or learning outcomes were from ethnic minority households, although these comprised only 17.3% of the sample.
+Finally, 26.4% with the worst health and learning outcomes came from the poorest 20% householdsiv.
 These children are subject to 'multiple disadvantage' in both their household circumstances and their long-term prospects, pointing to the importance of a holistic approach to policy and services.